 - Make sure the layout is clear, user-friendly, and intuitive

-- Add some fun to the survey – check out our slot machine and scratch card questions to spice up the survey and keep respondents interested!
+- Add some fun – check out our slot machine and scratch card questions to spice up the questionnaire and keep respondents interested!

 - Consider running a pilot study where respondents will go through your questionnaire and can give you feedback about the questions at the end.
-You could find out, for example, at which point they felt that the survey was getting too long, any questions that were worded in an unclear way, or that they felt were too taxing.
+You could find out, for example, at which point they felt it was getting interesting or too long, any questions that were worded in an unclear way, or that they felt were too taxing.

-- Communicate to respondents about the purpose of their participation, what the data will be used for, and why their answers are important to you.
+- Communicate to respondents about the purpose of their participation, what data will be used and for what, and why their answers are important to you.